This article was updated on May 9, 2024.

-YNAB offers fantastic customer education via written online content on its website.
+YNAB offers plenty of customer education in the form of written content on its website (something I believe every business should continue to offer, even during the age of social media).
+Their user-friendly, educational articles help readers improve their financial situations even if they don’t actually buy the product.
 I believe this is one of the key factors in why the company has been so successful.
-Their user-friendly, educational articles help readers improve their financial situations even if they don’t actually buy the product.

-(BTW, that’s the litmus test for great anti-marketing content: it inspires, motivates, and educates people even if they don’t buy anything.)
+(BTW, that’s the litmus test for great anti-marketing content: it motivates, educates, and inspires people even if they haven’t bought anything yet.)

 YNAB says it’s “genuinely invested in customer success,” and this attitude has helped the company build a successful product that people can’t stop raving about.

-I heard about YNAB almost a year ago from a friend.
-I quickly became a paying customer of theirs, and have been one ever since.
-What I like about them is not only the app itself, but the fact that THEY WRITE GREAT CONTENT!
-(If you’re a home business owner looking to increase sales, it’s absolutely critical that you broadcast high-quality content to your potential AND existing customers!)
+I heard about YNAB almost a year ago from a friend, and I quickly became a paying customer of theirs. (*Still a paying customer as of May 2024.)
+What I like about YNAB is not only the app itself, but the fact that they write great content!

 ~